Current as of November 2014 | Download print version (in PDF)

 An otherwise eligible grant may not qualify for tax exemption if the donor is a foreign or international grantmaker.
-Such a grant is non-taxable only if the grantmaker appears on an official government list approved by the Resolution of the Russian Government (hereinafter referred to as “Resolution”) (Russian Presidential Decree #485 of June 28, 2008).
-The list includes 13 multinational organizations; as of April 2014 only one such organization had been added to this list since the Resolution was issued.
-Several of the government agencies that are eligible to propose foreign NGOs to be included on the list submitted their recommendations in 2009; the Government has yet to act on these recommendations.
+Such a grant is non-taxable only if the grantmaker appears on an official government list in a Resolution of the Russian Government (hereinafter referred to as the “Resolution”) (Russian Presidential Decree #485 of June 28, 2008).
+The list includes 13 multinational organizations; as of October 2014 only one such organization had been added to the list since the Resolution was issued.
+Several of the government agencies that are eligible to propose foreign NGOs for inclusion on the list submitted their recommendations in 2009, but the Government has yet to act on these recommendations.
 The grants of any foreign organization not on the list are considered taxable income for recipients unless they qualify as non-taxable “donations.”
 A foreign organization that wants to be placed on the list must go through a process of approval.
-The Resolution provides that the Russian Government is to develop accreditation procedures, but as of April 2014 it has not done so.
+The Resolution provides that the Russian Government is to develop accreditation procedures, but as of October 2014 it has not done so.

 Additional benefits (e.g., some exemptions from VAT and from income tax on profits generated from economic activities) are allowed for certain religious organizations and public organizations of the disabled.